pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # Implications of strict-format = true are:
 #  * in CSV, every value cannot contain literal new lines (U+000A and U+000D, or \r and \n) even
 #    when quoted, which means new lines are strictly used to separate rows.
-# Strict format allows Lightning to quickly locate split positions of a large file for parallel
+# Strict format allows TiDB Lightning to quickly locate split positions of a large file for parallel
 # processing.
 However, if the input data is not strict, it may split a valid data in half and
 # corrupt the result.
 # The default value is false for safety over speed.
 strict-format = false

-# If strict-format is true, Lightning will split large CSV files into multiple chunks to process in
+# If strict-format is true, TiDB Lightning will split large CSV files into multiple chunks to process in
 # parallel. max-region-size is the maximum size of each chunk after splitting.
 # max-region-size = 268_435_456 # Byte (default = 256 MB)